ryan4yin/nix-config/secrets/README.md

 # Secrets Management

-All my secrets are encryptd via agenix, and stored in a separate private GitHub repository and referenced as a flake input in this flake.
+All my secrets are safely encrypted via agenix, and stored in a separate private GitHub repository and referenced as a flake input in this flake.

+In this way, all secrets is still encrypted when transmitted over the network and written to `/nix/store`, they are decrypted only when they are finally used.

+In addition, we further improve the security of secrets files by storing them in a separate private repository.

 This directory contains this README.md, and a `default.nix` that used to decrypt all my secrets via agenix, and then I can used them in this flake.